Top Menu

 DIY - dimensions on how to build the drawers and install them in cabinet

-Well, I went a bit ahead and transformed the doors with chalkboard paint.
+Ha, I went the extra mile with the decor, transforming the doors with chalkboard paint.

 Chalkboard in door pantry

-Some tags, for when I send my Mr. looking for something ;)
+Some tags, for when I send the Mr., looking for something ;)

 Measuring equivalent on pantry door

-And I even spruced up the top part too.
-I usually store big items in there, so no need for slides.
-The door also got a makeover with the free Measuring Equivalents found HERE
+And I even spruced up the top part, too.
+I usually store oversized items in there, so no need for slides.

 36 comments :